illiptic/styled-components-demo/docs/article.md

 Notice that this component is purely presentational.
 It defines its style, and wraps whatever children it receives inside another styled dom element that defines what tiles look like.
 It’s a good example of what your generic presentational components will look like architecturally.

 Then we need to define what a recipe looks like.
 We need a container component to describe the relatively complex dom, as well as define the style when necessary.
-We end up with this
+We end up with this:

 ```javascript
 class RecipeContainer extends Component {